siiween/music_page/README.md

 ## Recomendations

-- The audio tag is designed by each different browser so if you want to have the best possible experience use firefox, but chrome is also very nice :)
+- The audio tag is designed by each different browser so if you want to have the best possible experience use firefox, but chrome is also very nice and also faster :)
 - There are like 70 songs and they have a size o 500mb more or less.